mxfng/drumhaus/README.md

 ### Audio Visualization

 Each sample has associated frequency response data that is graphed as a graphic in the user interface when the sample is displayed.
-Same audio data was generated using librosa and is stored on the server.
+Audio data was generated using librosa, is stored on the server, and can be cached locally for re-interpretation.